fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Description:  We go to the new checkings form select the options Interest and Joint, type data in the inputs and submit.
 Date: 08/03/2022
 Functionality: Create a checking.
-Input data and actions: We select the Interest and Joint options by clicking them, then we type the name of the checking and the deposit amount: Interest Joint Checking-10000000 and submit the form.
+Input data and actions: We select the Interest and Joint options by clicking them, then we type the name of the checking and the deposit amount: Interest Joint-10000000 and submit the form.
 Expected Result: Create a interest and joint checking with a deposit of 10000000.
 Obtained Result: The checking was created correctly.